The Lithuanian Composers’ Union (LCU) is a non-governmental organisation of professional composers and musicologists of Lithuania.

 In 1989, the Lithuanian Composers’ Union was reestablished as an independent organisation.
 In that year, Julius Andrejevas was elected as the chair of the LCU and held this position until 1991.
 He was succeeded by Mindaugas Urbaitis (1991–1995), Jurgis Juozapaitis (1996), Gintaras Sodeika (1996–2003), Remigijus Merkelys (2003–2009) and Zita Bružaitė (2009–2017).
 Currently Mykolas Natalevičius is the chair of the LCU.

 In 2005, the Ministry of Culture of the Republic of Lithuania granted the status of an organisation of art creators to the Lithuanian Composers’ Union.
 All its members have the status of art creator.
-Currently the LCU includes 108 composers and 70 musicologists.
-The LCU also has four honorary members: Petras Aglinskas (USA), Hannelore Gerlach (Germany), Raminta Lampsatis (Germany) and Darius Lapinskas (USA).
+Currently the LCU includes 113 composers and 69 musicologists.
+The LCU also has three honorary members: Petras Aglinskas (USA), Hannelore Gerlach (Germany), Raminta Lampsatis (Germany).

 The LCU organises:

 - Jauna muzika (Young Music) electronic and electroacoustic music festival

 - Muzikos ruduo (Music Autumn) chamber music festival in the regions of Lithuania (in cooperation with the public body Muzikos ruduo)

 - Iš arti (Up Close) contemporary music festival in Kaunas (in cooperation with the public body Iš arti)